 Careful consideration of the salary and rank to be offered must be made to ensure that the state and federal laws on equal pay and non-discrimination are not violated.
 Differences in rank and salary are based on seniority, merit, and experience.
 (See Salary Calculations)

-See the Affirmative Programs Office "Michigan Tech Hiring Guide" chapters 1 - 7 for guidelines.
+See the Institutional Equity Office for the faculty hiring process and the "Process Checklist" for guidelines.
 Note that tenure-track positions require a national search while non-tenure-track positions require a local/regional search.